t-book/idai-components/README.md

-# idai-components
+# idai-components for geoserver (geonode)

-Components library for use in other angular based dai projects.
+Components library for use in other angular based dai projects and geoserver (geonode).

 ## Demo application and usage documentation